BristolCompositesInstitute/abaci/README.md

 optional arguments:
   -h, --help          show this help message and exit -V, --version       show abaci version
-  -v, --verbose       output more information from abaci -q, --quiet         output less information from abaci --config CONFIG     specify a different config file to default
-                      ("abaci.toml")

 Run a subcommand with --help to view specific help for that command, for
 example: abaci compile --help